 The first step is establishing that the worker has a disability, "a record of" a disability, or is "regarded as having" a disability.

 A disability is defined in these laws as a mental or physical impairment that substantially limits one or more major life activities.
 Diabetes is a disability because it substantially limits major life activities such as the functioning of the endocrine system, among others.
 (Click here for more information on how the Americans with Disabilities Act covers diabetes.)

 In addition, you must establish that you are qualified for the job in question.

-A qualified worker is one who satisfies the skill, experience, education, and other job-related requirements of the position held or desired, and who—if given reasonable accommodation—can perform the essential functions of that position.
+A qualified worker is one who satisfies the skill, experience, education, and other job-related requirements of the position, and who—if given reasonable accommodation—can perform the essential functions of that position.

 What are 'Reasonable Accommodations'?

 An accommodation is any change or adjustment to a job or work environment that enables a person with a disability to do the job.